Funding Body/Client: Arts Council England, Sasakawa Foundation, Awards for All, Japan Foundation, The Japan Society

 Over the last 5 years we have run an annual festival celebrating the rich and varied culture of Japan.
 By collaborating with a variety of talented people from across the globe, we've hosted a wide range of low-cost cultural events in the city.

-The festival ran from the 3rd – 10th October 2015 and was attended by upwards of 1,000 people.
-The festival introduced the beautiful culture of Japan into the city of Lincoln as well as encouraging the celebration and acceptance of different cultures.
+Since expanding the festival in 2015, we've been engaging up to 1,000 people in activities and performances in Lincoln.
+The festival introduced the beautiful culture of Japan as well as encouraging the celebration and acceptance of different cultures.
 Throughout the festival week we had a wide variety of events that allowed for everyone to find something they would enjoy, including film screenings with expert talks, Japanese craft workshops, martial arts classes, free live music, art exhibitions and lots more.

-During the 8 day festival many of our events were completely sold out, including workshops in origami craft, calligraphy and sushi making as well as our traditional tea ceremony!
-During the week there were also a variety of other highly popular free events, including the city’s third PechaKucha and a Nintendo Gaming Event, which attracted over 200 people.
+Our workshops almost always sell out, well before the start of the festival, including sessions in origami craft, calligraphy and sushi making as well as our traditional tea ceremony.
+There were also a variety of other highly popular free events, including the city’s third PechaKucha and a Nintendo Gaming Event, which attracted over 200 people.